barebox/barebox/Documentation/migration-guides/migration-2025.05.0.rst

   Users should migrate to FIP images with barebox as nontrusted firmware (BL33) and the barebox device tree as hardware config.

-  Use of multiple device trees is not support directly by the FIP format and can be substituted by a barebox image embedding multiple device trees and using the hardware config FIP slot only as dummy.
+  Use of multiple device trees is not supported directly by the FIP format and can be substituted by a barebox image embedding multiple device trees and using the hardware config FIP slot only as dummy.
   See the lxa-tac board for an example.